Kyriosity/read-write/README+/pencraft/README+/opuses/IT-memes.md

   <img alt="Here is X. Calm down Pythagoras" src="../../../_rsc/_img/memes/PythagoreanTheorem_findX.jpg">
 </picture><br/><br/>

-Justified, ability in exact sciences is no longer a prerequisite for applied programming.
+Justified: abilities in exact sciences are no longer a prerequisite for applied programming.
-It's right to find a sorting algorithm implementation rather than to write one own.
+It's natural to find a sorting algorithm implementation (unless a platform provides one) rather than to write your own.

+A time to quote the IT pioneer _Alan Perlis_ (1922-1990):
+> Prolonged contact with the computer turns mathematicians into clerks and vice versa.

 ---------
 </details>